lstent/comp150-cpd/README.md

 Finally chose my Agile question and presented it to an Agile professional, presenting was a tiny bit better than last time, but still needs practise.

 ##Week 8
-Was absent for monday and tuesday from flu, wednesday tinkering audio didn't understand any of the lectures and couldn't do the workshop, went over it with Michael understood it a bit better and realised I need to go over my maths again.
+Was absent for Monday and Tuesday from flu, Wednesday tinkering audio didn't understand any of the lectures and couldn't do the workshop, went over it with Michael understood it a bit better and realised I need to go over my maths again.

 ##Week 9
 Finally made a start on collision for Slime Evo realised I have no idea what a class is and how to make one to track the sprites movement, Tinkering audio 2 couldn't follow any of the lectures must ask one of my tutors to explain it all to me again.

 ##Week 10
-Agile peer review peer review, I found the main critisms from my peers was spelling and punctuation, with help from my dyslexic tutor I am slowly improving.
+Agile peer review peer review, I found the main criticisms from my peers were spelling and punctuation, with help from my dyslexic tutor I am slowly improving.

 ##Week 11
-Tinkering audio peer review, because of my previous deadlines, I had commited nothing to github and completed no work towards this assignment, this shows I need to improve my time management in the future.
+Tinkering audio peer review, because of my previous deadlines, I had committed nothing to Github and completed no work towards this assignment, this shows I need to improve my time management in the future.

 ##Week 12
-The desktop game hand in, collision was still acting the way it shouldn't, I should have managed my time better and asked my tutors to look over my code by making a pull request on github, which I will be taking advantage of next semester.
+The desktop game hand in, collision was still acting the way it shouldn't, I should have managed my time better and asked my tutors to look over my code by making a pull request on Github, which I will be taking advantage of next semester.